ajitagupta/selfdiscipline/README.md

-# How to Build Unbreakable Self-discipline
+# How to Build Unbreakable Self-Discipline

 Self-discipline is the ability to make yourself do what you should do whether you feel like it or not.
 Nothing great is really achieved without it.
 Luckily, self-discipline is a skill that can be learnt and cultivated with continuous practice.
 Until it becomes automatic, just like any other skill.

 To accomplish a greater goal you have to step outside your comfort zone.
 Practice tolerating small amounts of discomfort.
 Small sacrifices add up creating strength in the face of temptation.
 Your self-discipline will grow.
 Your tolerance for discomfort will improve and you will take steps towards your ultimate goal.

-## Goal-setting and Clarity
+## Goal-Setting and Clarity

 Your problem is to bridge the gap between where you are now and the goals you intend to reach.
 You need goals for your health, your career, your finances, your relationships, your personal and professional development and your community and spiritual growth.